ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

 - Seomtimes AA can be icing on the cake
 - If the style is relatiely simple, AA isn't necessary.
 - If style has soft and smooth shapes, without AA detail is lost
-- Colours with low constrast don't need much AA.
+- Colors with low constrast don't need much AA.

 - AA
   - Pros: